ciwchris/blog/posts/2021-06-my-approach-for-writing-and-managing-notes.md

 I'm not too concerned about the structure of the notes, I want to keep it simple to lessen any friction for recording the information.
 The only rules I try to follow are including a weekly date, add at least one tag, and always use singular words for tags.

-I've mostly successfully used this system for over a year now.
+I've mostly used this system successfully for over a year now.

 ### The weakness

-My primary issue with this system are that the notes are spread across different devices: work laptop, personal laptop and personal phone.
+My primary issue with this system is that the notes are spread across different devices: work laptop, personal laptop and personal phone.
 I've tried several services to be able to share these files across devices.
 One major limiting factor in doing so is that my work blocks most file syncing services as well as note taking sites.
-I therefore need something which is simple, accessible, and doesn't require effort to keep up and running myself.
+I therefore need something which is simple, accessible, and doesn't require much effort to maintain myself.

 ### Current solution

 We use GitHub at work.
 I have a personal account.
 Private repositories are now free.
 I mostly enjoy git.
-All of this makes for a simple and convenient system for managing my notes.
+All of these facts make for a simple and convenient system for managing my notes.
 The primary drawback for me is that the file content will not be encrypted at rest, but that was true before, when the files were a text file sitting on each device.
 They are still this.
-We trust GitHub with our code at work, therefore I feel fine with my notes also sitting on their servers.
+And since we trust GitHub with our code at work I therefore feel fine with my notes also sitting on their servers.

 The next issue is that I use a work GitHub account with my work name and email address.
-I wanted any commits made from work to not include this information and instead including my personal information.
+I wanted any commits made from work to not include this information and instead include my personal information.
 To enable this I am using [git config conditional includes][].
-My `gitconfig` contains the following:
+An example version of my `gitconfig` contains the following:

 ```
 [user]